NVIDIA/bare-metal-manager-core/book/src/development/vm_pxe_client.md

 ## Start the VM

+Make sure you have libvirt installed.

+- Create it (once): `virsh define dev/libvirt_host.xml`
+- Start it: `virsh start ManagedHost`
+- Look at the console (not in tmux!): `virsh console ManagedHost`
+- Stop it `virsh destroy ManagedHost`

+You can also use graphical interface `virt-manager`.

+The virtual machine should fail to PXE boot from IPv4 (but gets an IP address) and IPv6, and then succeed from "HTTP boot IPv4", getting both an IP address and a boot image.

+This should boot you into the prexec image.
+The user is `root` and password is specified in the [mkosi.default](https://gitlab-master.nvidia.com/nvmetal/carbide/-/blob/trunk/pxe/mkosi.default) file.

+In order to exit out of console use `ctrl-a x`

+virsh is part of libvirt.
+Libvirt is a user-friendly layer on top of QEMU (see next section to use it directly).
+QEMU is a hypervisor, it runs the virtual machine.
+QEMU uses kernel module KVM, which uses the CPU's virtualization instructions (Intel-VT or AMD-V).

+## Start the VM (older, manual)

 Do **not** do this step in `tmux` or `screen`.
 The QEMU escape sequence is Ctrl-a.

 With TPM: